-The A6 TFSI e occupies insurance group 40 or 45 out of 50 depending on how it's specced, which is higher than the group 40 rating for the sportier, faster Audi S6.
+The A6 TFSI e occupies insurance group 40 to 45 out of 50 depending on how it has been specced, which is higher than the group 40 rating for the sportier, faster Audi S6.
 It's safe to assume that as a private owner you'll have to stump up a considerable amount for your premium – this is due largely to the increased cost of potential repairs to the car's battery and electric motor.

 Audi offers a three-year warranty with unlimited mileage in the first two years, but a 60,000-mile cap in year three – much the same as you get with a Mercedes.
 The hybrid system's battery is covered by an eight-year/100,000-mile warranty.
 For context, the BMW 530e gets an unlimited-mileage three-year warranty, but only six years and 60,000 miles of battery cover.

 Audi offers fixed-price servicing options that can help spread the cost of maintenance during ownership.
-According to Audi's website, a two-service plan will cost £529 for the A6 TFSI e, or a few pence over £22 a month.
+As of late 2020, according to Audi's website, a two-service plan will cost £529 for the A6 TFSI e, or a few pence over £22 a month.

-There's no road tax to pay in the first year, but you're unlikely to notice, as this amount is usually rolled into cars' on-the-road price.
-The A6's list price starts at over £40,000 and so owners have to make an extra payment in years two to six of ownership of £325 per annum, on top of the standard alternative-fuel flat rate of £140 a year.
-That means you'll pay a total of £465 a year over that period.
+There's no road tax to pay in the first year, but you're unlikely to notice, as this amount is usually rolled into a car's on-the-road price.
+The A6's list price starts at over £40,000 and so owners have to make an extra payment in years two to six of ownership of £335 per annum, on top of the standard alternative-fuel flat rate of £145 a year.
+That means you'll pay a total of £480 a year over that period.

 In This Review

-- 3Running costs - currently readingThe Audi A6 50 TFSI e makes most sense as a company car – the running-costs savings elsewhere are less impressive
+- 3Running costs & insurance - currently readingThe Audi A6 TFSI e makes most sense as a company car – the running-costs savings elsewhere are less impressive